Cue/scales/README.md

 Scales - Metrics for Python
 ---------------------------

 Tracks server state and statistics, allowing you to see what your server is doing.
+Report over HTTP and log to Graphite for graphing.

 ### Status